kappapiana/howtos/git.md

 # Consolidate many commits into one

+The hard way.
+Actually there is different way to do it.

+I will show you how.

 Usecase: you have a messy history of many changes that you have committed, but want to have a cleaner history.

 _Optional:_ create a new branch and operate on that one